Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Numerical experiments

-\paragraph*{Two-stream instability} The next test-case for the forward solver is the appearance of the so-called two-stream instability which is another well-known behavior of plasma (see, e.g., \cite[Chapter 6.6]{Chen1984introductionPlasmaFusion} or \cite{Ghorbanalilu2014PIC_TwoStreamInstab}).
+\paragraph*{Two-stream instability} The next test case for the forward solver is the appearance of the so-called two-stream instability which is another well-known behavior of plasma (see, e.g., \cite[Chapter 6.6]{Chen1984introductionPlasmaFusion} or \cite{Ghorbanalilu2014PIC_TwoStreamInstab}).
 We execute this test case in dimension $d=(1,1)$ without any control (i.e., $B\equiv 0$).
 The instability occurs if two beams of electrons with opposite directions of velocity evolve over time subject to a static background of ions.
 To this end, the initial distribution of the electrons with respect to velocity is the sum of two Gaussians centered at $v_{\mathrm{TS}}$ and $-v_{\mathrm{TS}}$.
-More precisely, we start with the following initial condition for the electrons that is uniform in space
+More precisely, we start with an initial condition for the electrons that is slightly perturbed from equilibrium in space: for $(x,v) \in \Omega_x \times \Omega_v$, we choose